NBA mock draft: Where will Ayton, Doncic, Young and Bagley land?

 Continuing to stockpile young talent that LeBron James is excited about certainly wouldn't hurt Cleveland's pitch to keep him this offseason, and one of the most talented players in the draft could be sitting here at No. 8.

-Young plays a huge position of need for this squad, which has cycled through more than a half-dozen guard options over the course of the season.
+Young plays a huge position of need for this squad, which cycled through more than half a dozen guard options over the course of the season.

 Young is not working out for Cleveland.